Concierge and Direct Primary Care Practice Setup

-Our healthcare business law firm assists doctors who want to set up or transition to concierge medical practices (also known as “retainer practices,” “boutique practices” or “membership practices”).
-Although engaging in concierge medicine requires you to consider a different way of thinking about conducting your business, the driving force for most physicians to change to the concierge model is “quality of life.”
-(See three reasons to practice concierge medicine, below).
+Our health law firm assists doctors who want to set up or transition to concierge medical practices (also known as “retainer practices,” “boutique practices” or “membership practices”).
+Although engaging in concierge or direct primary care practice requires a physician to consider a different way of thinking about conducting a medical practice, the driving force for most physicians to change to the concierge model is “quality of life.”

-We ensure your concierge practice is set up properly by providing the following services:
+We endeavor to ensure your concierge practice is set up properly by providing the following services:

 - Preparing legally compliant documents and forms for the concierge model, including Patient Services Agreements, Patient Enrollment Forms and Membership Contracts, HIPAA Privacy Notices and Disclaimers, Consent for Use and Disclosure of PHI, Consent for Treatment